alexjmoore/ntt_limacon/README.md

 If you want to dive in and play with the code, you can find it as a p5.js sketch here: https://editor.p5js.org/alexmoore/sketches/HJsYLRMUI

-Lots of credit to Daniel Shiffman of The Coding Train for the inspiration, you can find his awesome tutorials here: https://thecodingtrain.com/
+Lots of credit to Daniel Shiffman of The Coding Train for the inspiration, you can find his awesome tutorials here!: https://thecodingtrain.com/